KaiHsiangHu/iNEXT.beta3D/README.md

     PDtree
     </td>
     <td style="text-align: left;">
-    (required argument only for diversity = ‘PD’), a phylogenetic tree in Newick format for all observed species in the pooled assemblage.
+    (required argument only for <code>diversity = ‘PD’</code>), a
+    phylogenetic tree in Newick format for all observed species in the pooled assemblage.
     </td>
     </tr>
     <tr>